xzhao5/awsGlue-to-MySQL-tutorial/data_partition.md

 ### 3. One potential solution is file-level partitioning, which involves considering two scenarios when transferring data: 1) transferring a small number of large files, and 2) transferring a large number of small files.
 Processing large files can be I/O-intensive and strain system resources, while dealing with too many small files can be time-consuming.
 To address these issues, AWS Lake Formation offers file-level partitioning as a means of optimizing data transfer.
 (Will be introduced in the future).

+### 4. Although I have found AWS Glue to be an efficient way to create data partitions, the cost of doing so is significant.
+As a result, I am actively seeking alternative solutions that may be more cost-effective in the long term.

 ![image](https://user-images.githubusercontent.com/7371969/228171407-caabd2ac-3148-4f70-9bc7-838cd464edc2.png)

 ## Testing data partition in column level by using AWS Glue：